orionrobots/CnCNotes/index.md

 ---
 layout: default
+title:
 ---
+# CnC Notes

+This is a Collection of notes on my adventures in CnC.

+I am new to this, but have experience with 3d cad, electronics, robotics, microcontrollers and code - so I should be able to get what I want out of it.
+License

+# CC BY SA 3.0

 # Starting Point

 I have intended to buy or build a Cnc device for years - a 3d printer, laser cutter, lathe or router.
 A device where I can design things and let the computer do the work of turning it into a prototype.